Madison McLaughlin: Career

 McLaughlin's first notable role was as a guest star on the TV show Supernatural.
 She has had multiple appearances on the show.
 In 2013, she also starred in Season 3 of Teen Wolf as Paige Krasikeva.

 She's made recurring appearances on the TV show Major Crimes and Chicago P.D.

 In 2016, McLaughlin joined the cast of the superhero TV series Arrow, portraying Evelyn Sharp, a troubled teenager introduced in Season 4 Episode 19, “Canary Cry,” where the character briefly assumed the identity of the Black Canary.
-The role marked a notable milestone in McLaughlin’s career.
-She starred in for multiple episodes in Season 5.
+The role marked a notable milestone in McLaughlin's career.
+She starred in multiple episodes in Season 5.

 In 2020, McLaughlin starred in Lifetime Network's teen thriller Most Likely to Murder and also appeared in a guest role on CW's Roswell, New Mexico.

 In 2022, McLaughlin made her directorial debut with the short film "Reaching Athena" for the Easterseals Disability Film Challenge.
 Her sisters Marissa and Mahrynn starred in the film along with their friend Naomi Rubin, who played the titular role of Athena.

 The next year, McLaughlin directed another Easterseals Disability Film Challenge short called "Leap of Love".
-It was this film that won Best Awareness Campaign.
+This film won the Best Awareness Campaign Award.

 Activism

-McLaughlin serves as the vice president of the MacPac Foundation, a non-profit that raises awareness, funds, and support for research and families affected by hypomyelination with brainstem and spinal cord involvement and leg spasticity (HBSL), a rare genetic leukodystrophy which she is afflicted with.
+McLaughlin serves as the vice president of the MacPac Foundation, a non-profit that raises awareness, funds, and support for research and families affected by hypomyelination with brainstem and spinal cord involvement and leg spasticity (HBSL), a rare genetic leukodystrophy which two of her sisters are afflicted with.